SNEWS2/sntools/doc/paper.md

 ---

 # Summary
-sntools is an event generator for supernova burst neutrinos.
 Supernovae are stellar explosions that produce many of the chemical elements necessary for life to exist and form neutron stars and black holes.
 However, despite millennia of observations and almost a century of in-depth